nanobox-io/nanobox-docs/source/providers/create/index.html.md

 description: Creating a custom cloud provider integration.
 ---

-Creating an integration into Nanobox can be done entirely outside of Nanobox.
+Creating an integration with Nanobox can be done entirely outside of Nanobox.
 In fact, the entire integration will live outside of Nanobox.
-Essentially, a provider integration is just an API endpoint that standardizes the interaction with the cloud provider.
-The API then facilitates the communication with the cloud provider by acting as a bridge or proxy.
+Essentially, a provider integration is just an API endpoint that standardizes the interaction between Nanobox and a cloud provider, acting as a bridge or proxy to facilitate communication between the the two.

 The integration can be written in any language and run anywhere.
-As long as the API conforms to the specification as detailed here, the endpoint can be added into nanobox and nanobox users can launch apps on your provider.
+As long as the API conforms to the specification as detailed here, the endpoint can be added into Nanobox and users can launch apps on your provider.

 ###### General Requirements

-There are only a few requirements that a provider must satisfy to provide a nanobox integration:
+There are only a few requirements that a provider must satisfy in order to integrate with Nanobox:

-1 - Must implement the API spec as outlined here
+1. Must implement the API spec as outlined here

-2 - Must be able to launch servers running a base ubuntu OS
+2. Must be able to launch servers running a base ubuntu OS

-3 - Servers must have both a public and private network (2 nics).
+3. Servers must have both a public and private network (2 nics).

 ## API